Arkansas State University - Newport

 Student Aid Program Requirements

-Each financial aid program has specific conditions, and it is your responsibility to carefully study and learn these conditions.
+Each aid program has specific conditions, and it is your responsibility to carefully study and learn these conditions.
 Specific conditions for eligibility and receipt of funds from each program are in this guide and in your award letter.

 Withdrawal from the University